umccr/gen3-doc/poc/DEPLOY.md

 ```

 #### 4: Turn off guppy in `nginx.conf`
-> 🙋‍♂️ _here is the diff patch example, note that this is temporary, we will reinstate after uploading test metadata_
+> 🙋‍♂️ Heads-up, this is just temporary.
+We will reinstate the setting after uploading test metadata.
+Here is an example diff patch on changes.
 ```
 cat guppy_nginx_off.patch